 You don’t notice these things so much when you just come up for a sun-seeking holiday from down south.
 Or maybe you do because you’re way more observant than I am.

 Of course, this list is totally subjective and I’m making sweeping generalisations.
 So take it or leave it.

 Beach safety is ridiculously important in Australia, and rightly so.

 Here is a country that is choc-a-block with absolutely gorgeous, and often isolated, beaches.
 The water usually looks magnificent, it’s often hot, and all you want to do is jump in and cool down.

-Every year people drown at the beach (63 in 2015/16).
+Every year, people drown at the beach (45 in 2020), rivers and lakes.
 They swim where they shouldn’t or have no idea about how dangerous the ocean can be.
 People get swept out into the sea from just standing in knee-deep water because they don’t understand about rips and currents.
-If you haven’t grown up here or aren’t used to ‘reading the waves’, you probably have no idea on where it’s safe to swim.
+If you haven’t grown up here or aren’t used to ‘reading the waves’, you probably have no idea where it’s safe to swim.